Stable-Baselines-Team/stable-baselines3-contrib/docs/modules/ars.rst

 parameters.
 In the `original paper <https://arxiv.org/abs/1803.07055>`_ The authors showed that linear policies trained with ARS were competititve with deep reinforcement learning for the MuJuCo locomotion tasks.

+SB3s implementation also allows for training MlP policies, which include linear policies with bias and squashing functions as a special case.

 .. rubric:: Available Policies